UPDATED: N.Y. parks worker dies fighting fire

 A New York parks employee died battling one of a number of wildfires in New Jersey and New York amid dry conditions that have prompted air quality warnings in both states, authorities said Sunday, Nov.
 10.

 The Eastern Dutchess County Fire and Rescue said the New York state forestry service reported that the worker died when a tree fell on him Saturday afternoon, Nov.
-9 as he battled a major brush fire along the New York-New Jersey border, officials said.
+9 as he battled a major brush fire, labeled the Jennings Creek fire, along the New York-New Jersey border, officials said.

 New York State Police said they were investigating the death amid the fire in the Sterling Forest section of Greenwood Lake, N.Y.